Hotel Europejski

-Raffles Europejski Warsaw, commonly known as Hotel Europejski (The European Hotel), is a historic five-star luxury hotel located in the city centre of Warsaw, Poland.
+Raffles Europejski Warsaw, commonly known as Hotel Europejski, is a historic five-star luxury hotel located in the city centre of Warsaw, Poland.
 At the time of its opening in 1857 it was one of the most modern and luxurious European hotels.

 Situated along the Royal Route, the building was designed by Polish-Italian architect Enrico Marconi and has since been one of Warsaw's architectural symbols.
 Badly damaged during World War II, it was systematically rebuilt at a great expense throughout the 1950s, reopening as a hotel in 1962.
 Managed by Raffles Hotels & Resorts, it reopened on 1 June 2018 after extensive renovation with 106 rooms, restaurant, bar, spa and Lourse pâtisserie, as well as offices on the top two floors and a luxury shopping center.

 Overview

 It is located on the historical Royal Route and close to Warsaw Old Town.
 Facilities include an art gallery and a coffee and pastry shop.
 The rooms vary in size and shape and most have views overlooking historic parts of Warsaw, including the Royal Tract and the Pilsudski Square.